alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-25-MachineLearning-Notebook - 2.markdown

 ![Results]({{site.url}}/assets/ml_3_1.png)

-The implementation of simple linear regression using the ordinary least squares method is straight forward:
+The implementation of a simple linear regressor using the ordinary least squares method is straight forward:

 ```python
 import numpy as np